jgyates/genmon/README.md

     transfer switch, however this is highly experimental.
 Additional work is needed before this functionality is fully enabled.

-    The ability to determine the hours the generator has exercised vs backup vs total run hours is enabled however the total run hours is the value with the most confidence.
+    The ability to determine the hours the generator has run is enabled in the code, however the ability to read the backup vs exercise time (backup + exercise = total run hours) is not implimented.
-    More time and data points are needed to increase the confidence in this metric.

     The Controller contains a register that should hold details about the model of the generator.
 My controller was replaced and as a result, the register on my system has